Emmanuel Sanders Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 - Note: Sanders' stats vs. Jets date back to 2016.

-- The Jets have the NFL's 30th-ranked pass defense this season, giving up 291.0 yards per game through the air.
+- The Jets are allowing 291.0 passing yards per game this season, the NFL's 30th-ranked pass defense.

-- The Jets have allowed 13 touchdowns through the air (1.6 per game).
+- The Jets have surrendered 13 touchdowns through the air (1.6 per game).
 They are 14th in the NFL in that category.

 Recent Performances

-- Sanders put together a 65-yard performance against the Jaguars last week on four catches (16.2 yards per catch) while being targeted eight times.
+- In last week's outing against the Jaguars, Sanders was targeted eight times, picking up 65 yards on four receptions (averaging 16.2 yards per catch).

-- Over his last three games, Sanders has caught nine passes on 20 targets for 156 yards, averaging 52.0 yards per game.
+- Over his last three outings, Sanders has caught nine passes on 20 targets for 156 yards, averaging 52.0 yards per game.

 Sanders' Buffalo Teammates